jaredkrinke/log/content/posts/web-development/souring-on-npm.md

 # Now what?
 At this point, you should be able to picture the joy of programming in 2021 rapidly fading from my face.
 What can be done about this?

 I'm not holding out hope for NPM to make a breaking change that turns install scripts from *opt out* to *opt in* (not that this would solve the problem anyway, although I'd consider it a welcome concession to security).
-I'm also not expecting all the packages on NPM to start weeding out unnecessary dependencies just to make my life easier (although kudos to the author of Chokidar [reducing that package's dependencies down to just the essentials](https://paulmillr.com/posts/chokidar-3-save-32tb-of-traffic/)).
+I'm also not expecting all the packages on NPM to start weeding out unnecessary dependencies just to make my life easier (although kudos to the author of Chokidar for [reducing that package's dependencies down to just the essentials](https://paulmillr.com/posts/chokidar-3-save-32tb-of-traffic/)).

 Honestly, I think the solution is probably going to be for me to move to a more security-focused ecosystem.